FreeFem/FreeFem-doc/docs/documentation/chapter11part2.md

 ({\mathbf U}, {\mathbf V}) = \sum_{i = 1}^{np} (R_i {\mathbf U}, D_i R_i {\mathbf V})\,.
 \end{equation*}

 Local scalar products are performed concurrently.
 Thus, the implementation is parallel except for the sum which corresponds to a `:::freefem MPI_Reduce` call across the $np$ MPI processes.
-Note also that the implementation relies on the knowledge of a partition of unity so that the FreeFem++ syntax is `:::freefem dscalprod(D,u,v)`.
+Note also that the implementation relies on the knowledge of a partition of unity so that the FreeFem++ syntax is `:::freefem dscalprod(D, u, v)`.

 A `:::freefem axpy` procedure $y \leftarrow \alpha\,x+y$ for $x,y\in \mathbb{R}^{n}$ and $\alpha\in\R$ is easily implemented concurrently for distributed vectors in the form: